alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 If we value evil coconuts at 750k NP, this is an expected payout of 834.6 NP per throw.
 Each throw costs 100 NP, so it's 734.6 NP profit per throw, and doing 20 throws gives **14,692 NP/day**.
-This is pretty high variance though.
-You'll only win a worthwhile prize every 50 days on average.
+This has pretty high variance.
+On average, you'll only win a worthwhile prize every 50 days.

 If you decide to go Coconut throwing, you'll need to use the direct link from [JellyNeo](https://www.jellyneo.net/?go=coconut_shy).
 The original game used Flash, and it was never converted